dabio/magento-template/README.md

 "magento", the username "root" and the password "dev".
 You can choose the base url as long as it has the port :8080 and you modified your hosts-file according to the choosen url.

+## Example

+Find in example/modules/ customized xml settings to use a basic shop without any third party modules and dependencies.